The action of component groups on irreducible components of Springer fibers: Abstract

 \section{Abstract}

-Let $G$ be a simple Lie group.
-Consider a nilpotent element $e\in \fg$.
-Let $Z_G(e)$ be the centralizer of $e$ in $G$, and let $A_e:= Z_G(e)/Z_G(e)^{o}$ be its component group.
-Write $\Irr(\spr)$ for the set of irreducible components of the Springer fiber $\spr$.
-We have an action of $A_e$ on $\Irr(\spr)$.
-When $\fg$ is exceptional, we give an explicit description of $\Irr(\spr)$ as an $A_e$-set.
-For $\fg$ of classical type, we describe the stabilizers for the $A_e$-action.
-With this description, we prove a conjecture of Lusztig and Sommers from \cite{lusztig2024constructible}.
-These results suggest highly nontrivial relations between Springer fibers and cells in Weyl groups.
+Let $G$ be a simple Lie group and $e \in \fg$ a nilpotent element.
+Let $A_e := Z_G(e)/Z_G(e)^{\circ}$ denote the component group of its centralizer, and let $\Irr(\spr)$ denote the set of irreducible components of the Springer fiber over $e$.
+The group $A_e$ acts naturally on $\Irr(\spr)$.
+We classify the stabilizers in this action when $\fg$ is of classical type.
+Our approach combines combinatorial properties of signed domino tableaux with the geometry of a torus-fixed variety to describe the stabilizers in terms of noncrossing partitions.
+For exceptional $\fg$, we give an explicit description of $\Irr(\spr)$ as an $A_e$-set.
+These results imply and generalize a conjecture of Lusztig and Sommers.
+They also give evidence for a connection (first proposed by Lusztig) between Springer fibers, Kazhdan–Lusztig cells, and the finite asymptotic Hecke algebra.